 Asking questions will help you take an active role in managing your (or your loved one's) care.
-If you do not understand any part of the information your healthcare provider gives you, ask him or her to explain it in another way.
+If you do not understand any part of the information your healthcare provider gives you, ask them to explain it in another way.
 The following are questions you may want to ask your healthcare team.